voxeet/comms-sdk-react-native/docs/enums/internal.ConferenceStatus.md

 • **JOINING** = `"JOINING"`

-Informs that the local participant is joining a conference.
+The local participant is joining a conference.

 ___